ARM-software/CMSIS-DSP/ComputeGraph/documentation/Graph.md

-# API of the Graph Class
+# Adding nodes to the graph

 ## Creating a connection